-- What type of content would help me reach my goals of audience engagements and interaction?
+- How can I reach my goals of audience engagements and interaction?

-- What type of interactive content does my competition use, if any?
+- And what type of interactive content does my competition use, if any?

 - What are my capabilities in building the types of content that are beneficial to both my business and my audiences?